redbug312/midi-visualizer/README.md

 # MIDI Visualizer
-MIDI visualizer is a Gtk application to visualize MIDI file as piano tutorials.
+MIDI visualizer is a Gtk application to visualize MIDI file as piano tutorial videos.

 ![Here's preview of MIDI visualizer](doc/images/preview.png)

+Homework 2 of the course Multimedium Computing Environment (National Taiwan University, 2018 Spring).

 This project contains only the most basic features, and remains lots of space for performance improvement.
 For those who're interested, I would suggest [build a Gstreamer plugin](https://gstreamer.freedesktop.org/documentation/plugin-development/) from scratch instead of forking this repository.

-This repository is homework from the course Multimedium Computing Environment (NTU, 2018 Spring).

 ## Build Environment

-### Linux
+### Debian-based Linux

 ```bash
 $ sudo apt install gstreamer1.0-plugins-bad python3-pip ffmpeg libffi-dev